House 99 by David Beckham Seriously Groomed Beard & Hair Balm Review

 Review

-Results you may expect from using House 99 by David Beckham Seriously Groomed Beard & Hair Balm:
+Does House 99 by David Beckham Seriously Groomed Beard & Hair Balm Work?

-Lightly moisturizing: House 99 by David Beckham Seriously Groomed Beard & Hair Balm has a moisturizing rating of 3.6 out of 10.
+According to CreamScan analysis, House 99 by David Beckham Seriously Groomed Beard & Hair Balm is lightly moisturizing, with a moisturizing rating of 3.6 out of 10.

 Is it more humectant or occlusive?
 Rather humectant.
 It has a low occlusivity of 2.8 out of 10 and a moderate humectancy of 4.3 out of 10, primarily due to the high content of Glycerin (est. ≈4.0%).